atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 #### Provisioning the Policies

 If you already followed the section [3.
 Set Up Initial AWS Platform Access Controls](2-3-set-up-aws-platform-access-controls.md), you've provisioned both the development team IAM policy as an AWS SSO permission set and the permissions boundary policy via an AWS CloudFormation StackSet.
-These two steps ensure that the supporting policies are available in each of the development team AWS accounts.
+The result of those steps is that the supporting policies are available in each of the development team AWS accounts.

 <img src="../images/dev-team-access-provisioning.png" alt="Dev Team Access Policy Provisioning" width="1200"/>